DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 If you have selected ``Configure options on the next screen``, to proceed, click the :guilabel:`Configure EX-CommandStation` button.

-If you have selected ``Use my existing configuration files``, to proceed, click the :guilabel:`Complie and Upload` button.
+If you have selected ``Use my existing configuration files``, to proceed, click the :guilabel:`Advanced Config` button.
+In this case you will be presented with the 'Advanced Config' screen.

 |force-break|